nucleohub/repeto/docs/src/install.md

 ```

 If you're using a different platform or interpreter, pip will try to build repeto from the source code.
-To do this, you'll need a working Rust/Cargo toolchain.
-You can find installation instructions for Rust
+To do this, you'll need a working Rust/Cargo toolchain ([link](https://www.rust-lang.org/tools/install)).
-at [this](https://www.rust-lang.org/tools/install) link.
 Note that the minimum supported Python version is 3.7.